markusbuchholz/uav-blue-robotics-path-planner/README.md

 While path planning generally operates within a geometric space, trajectory planning or generation extends to include temporal properties, such as dynamics.

-To clarify we can derive. common terms,
+To clarify, we can derive. common terms,
 ```Path Planning```: Focuses on creating a geometric path by identifying a series of waypoints to navigate from a starting point to a destination.

 ```Path Smoothing```: This process refines a sequence of waypoints.
 It optimally connects them while considering the vessel's limited curvature or turning radius, resulting in a streamlined path.